 Where Are the Tours?

 Basecamp for the Adventure Group is at Cougar Mountain on the Sixteen Mile Creek Forest Service Road.
 It’s about a 10-minute drive from downtown Whistler.
 From Whistler Village, instead of turning left at the highway, towards Vancouver, you turn right, so in the direction of Pemberton.
 The Basecamp is at the end of Cougar Mountain Road which is just off the Sea to Sky Highway near the northern end of Green Lake.
-Basecamp is also where you’ll find Vallea Lumina, the Aerial Obstacle Course and Superfly Ziplines as well as other outdoor adventure activities.
+Basecamp is also where you’ll find Vallea Lumina, the Aerial Obstacle Course and Superfly Ziplines as well as other outdoor adventure activities including Snowmobiling in winter and Whitewater Rafting in spring and summer.

 Costs and Available Tours